Mike Ashley's Sports Direct has been battered by the pound

 “As previously announced, the devaluation of sterling against the US dollar has led to a significant impact on [core earnings] and profits [for the full year],” Mr Ashley said.

 “We have put in place hedging arrangements to minimise the short-term impact of currency volatility, but like many UK retailers we remain exposed to medium/long term currency fluctuations.
-Our results were also impacted by provisions and depreciation charges,” he said.
+Our results were also impacted by provisions and depreciation charges.”

 The pound remains close to 13 per cent lower against the dollar since the June 2016 referendum.
 Sports Direct sources most of its products from Asia, buying them in dollars, but did not have hedges in place ahead of the dramatic decline in the value of sterling.

-On Thursday, the group said that its earnings may be subject to further “short-term fluctuations […] particularly given the continued uncertainty surrounding Brexit”.
+On Thursday, the group said its earnings may be subject to further “short-term fluctuations … particularly given the continued uncertainty surrounding Brexit”.

 As well as market headwinds, Sports Direct has also been battling to recover from a scandal over working practices.